jazzband/django-recurrence/docs/installation.rst

 Supported Django and Python versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, django-recurrence supports Python 3.6 and Python 3.7.
+Currently, django-recurrence supports Python 3.6, 3.7 and 3.8.

-django-recurrence works with Django 1.11, 2.1 and 2.2.
+django-recurrence works with Django 1.11, 2.1, 2.2 and 3.1

 Set up internationalization
 ---------------------------